Trotalo/vlox/README.md

 # Vlox

-Vlox it's an extra (aka plugin) designed to work with the [CMS ModX](https://modx.com/) to easily integrate VueJS and let you easily create digital experiences in a simple and straightforward way.
+Vlox it's an extra (aka plugin) designed to work with the [CMS ModX](https://modx.com/) to integrate VueJS and let you easily create digital experiences in a simple and straightforward way.

 By integrating a powerful development framework focused on content management, and Vue, you'll get most of the complex